18 Jul The Omnichannel Restaurant: What Are the Top Challenges for Restaurants to Go Omnichannel?

 Failure to Manage Third-Party Service Providers Contributes to Problems

-As more companies look to embrace third-party delivery service and work with third-party service providers, including data aggregators and delivery services, restaurants will face uncertainty as new systems come online.
+As more companies look to embrace third-party delivery services and work with third-party service providers, including data aggregators and delivery services, restaurants will face uncertainty as new systems come online.
 Even the best-laid plans will fail if new systems are not successfully integrated with existing systems.

 Labor Management Is a Key Issue

 Proper labor management is another factor to consider when implementing omnichannel capabilities.
 As the volume of orders increases from multiple food ordering channels, now including digital food ordering, companies will be forced to hire more workers to make up for increased demand.
-More importantly, an increased number of workers in your establishment leads to the congestion and trouble managing workflows, so everything must go back to the proper management of processes for improved omnichannel success.
+More importantly, an increased number of workers in your establishment leads to congestion and trouble managing workflows, so everything must go back to the proper management of processes for improved omnichannel success.